thelastpickle/cassandra-reaper/src/docs/content/docs/backends/cassandra.md

 # Cassandra Backend

-For persistent Apache Cassandra storage, you need to set `storageType: cassandra` in the config file.
+To use Apache Cassandra as the persistent storage for Reaper, the storageType setting must be set to cassandra in the Reaper configuration YAML file.
+In addition, the connection details for the Apache Cassandra cluster being used to store Reaper data must be specified in the configuration YAML file.

-You'll also need to fill in the connection details to your Apache Cassandra cluster used to store the Reaper schema (reaper_db by default), in the `cassandra: ` section of the yaml file.
+For example:

 ```yaml
 storageType: cassandra